 And wouldn’t God-Sized Love stretch us a bit?

-The above verse claims nothing can separate us from God’s Love, so does that include hell?
-I could be wrong, but that definition seems to cover things, space, and time pretty intensely.
+There’s a classic verse (below) that claims nothing can separate us from God’s Love, so does that include hell?
+I could be wrong, but the definition below seems to cover things, space, and time pretty intensely.

 If God is even there (Jehovah Shammah), then Love must be there too…